weijwang18/Programming-Language-Suggester/README.md

 ## Setup/Installation Requirements

+- _You have to have an internet connection for it to work because Boostrap and JQuery are using a CDN._
-- _Clone this repository to your desktop_
+- _Clone this repository to your desktop._
-- _Navigate to the top level of the directory_
+- _Navigate to the top level of the directory._
-- _Open index.html in your browser_
+- _Open index.html in your browser._

 ## License